fisodd/hugo-b-side-demo/content/post/tufte.rst

 Epilogue
 ********

-Many thanks go to Edward Tufte for leading the way with his work.
+Many thanks go to Edward Tufte for showing the way with his work.
-And without the fine work of Dave Liepmann and his Tufte CSS project we would not have known even where to begin.
+And without the great efforts of Dave Liepmann and his Tufte CSS project we would not have known even where to begin.
 Any problems with this material stem from failures in my implementation